 The Purposes of Lawyer Discipline (to Top ↑)

-- to protect the integrity of the legal system.
+- protect the integrity of the legal system.

-- to deter unethical conduct by educating other lawyers and the public.
+- deter unethical conduct by educating other lawyers and the public.

 Neither the Office of Disciplinary Counsel (ODC) nor the Disciplinary Board provides legal services or gives advice to anyone filing a complaint.
 The complaint process should not be viewed as a substitute for a civil action for damages against the lawyer.
 The disciplinary system is not designed to compensate a complaining party for monetary loss or emotional distress incurred as a result of unethical conduct.
 Anyone seeking to recover money damages should consult another lawyer to discuss bringing a civil suit against the original lawyer for money damages.

 The Louisiana Supreme Court has adopted high standards of ethics and professional competence for lawyers who practice in Louisiana.
 These standards are reflected in the Louisiana Rules of Professional Conduct.
 When lawyers enter practice in Louisiana, they obligate themselves to uphold the law and to abide by the Rules of Professional Conduct.
 Lawyers who violate these professional and ethical obligations are subject to discipline.
 Lawyers in Louisiana (not taxpayers) pay for the disciplinary system by paying an annual assessment to the Louisiana Attorney Disciplinary Board.
 This statewide agency was established by the Louisiana Supreme Court in 1990 to handle attorney disciplinary and other regulatory matters.

 What Constitutes Unethical Conduct? (to Top ↑)